topquark22/electronics/LM317/README.md

 V_in must be at least 3 volts greater than V_out.
 There is no maximum input voltage; however, the difference between the input and output voltage must not exceed 40V.
 (There is a high-voltage version, the LM317HV, which allows a differential of up to 60V.)

+## Software requirements

+You must have Python 3.6 or greater.

 ## Script usage

 The script is prepopulated with a list of common resistor values, known in the industry